OSU-CS362-F16/362Exercises/templates/hw2/README.md

 ## How to submit

 When you've done the above, create a new branch of your repository called `hw2`. `submissions/hw2` in branch `hw2` should contain all files from `templates/hw2` in addition to the files you added.
-This branch must be created before the due date to receive credit.
+This branch must be created and pushed to Github before the due date to receive credit.